 Department of Diagnostic Services

-Students gain experience in radiology exposing and processing digital radiographs such as bitewings, full mouth series, and panoramic films.
-In addition the dental hygiene students have the opportunity to gain familiarity with advanced radiology, such as cone beam tomography.
+Students gain experience in radiology. through exposing and processing digital radiographs, such as bitewings, full mouth series, and panoramic films.
+In addition, dental hygiene students have the opportunity to gain familiarity with advanced radiology, such as cone beam tomography.

 Department of Pediatric Dentistry

 Students work as team members with dental students and pediatric dental residents to provide fluoride treatments and oral hygiene instruction to child and adolescent patients.

 Students assist periodontal residents with surgical procedures and perform periodontal scalings.

 Pitt Dental Hygiene Clinical Partnerships